Reader Bill sent me a question asking the following:

 In general, however, I wouldn’t generate Chase Ultimate Rewards points with the intent of transferring them to British Airways.
 There are so many more valuable transfer partners, like United MileagePlus and Hyatt Gold Passport, and those points are much more difficult to acquire.
 Add in the American Express Membership Rewards transfer bonuses, and even with the category bonuses you’re not going to earn BA Avios as quickly through Chase.

-The Starwood Preferred Guest Cards accrue two points per dollar spent.
-One of the main benefits of these cards is that for every 60,000 points you transfer to one of their airline partners you get a 15,000 point bonus, meaning when transferring in the right increments you’re basically earning 1.25 points per dollar spent.
+The Marriott Bonvoy Cards accrue six points per dollar spent.
+One of the main benefits of these cards is that for every 60,000 points you transfer to one of their airline partners you get a 15,000 point bonus, for a total of 25,000 miles, meaning when transferring in the right increments you’re basically earning 1.25 miles per dollar spent.

 That being said, that’s the same earnings rate you’d get directly with the British Airways Visa, so that’s not much of a selling point, especially since you’re only getting the same rate in 20,000 point increments.

-The other downside to transferring Starpoints to British Airways is that the transfers aren’t instant (unlike through American Express Membership Rewards or Chase Ultimate Rewards), so if you’re looking to top off an account for an award you’re eying, it can take one to two weeks to do so.
+The other downside to transferring Marriott Bonvoy Points to British Airways is that the transfers aren’t instant (unlike through American Express Membership Rewards or Chase Ultimate Rewards), so if you’re looking to top off an account for an award you’re eying, it can take one to two weeks to do so.

 British Airways Avios are so easy to come by are because of the number of transfer partners they have.
 Generally speaking I think the best credit card for earning British Airways Avios are the American Express Membership Rewards Cards (given the category bonuses and frequent transfer bonuses) and directly through the Chase British Airways Visa if you want to actually fly on British Airways (for the companion certificate).

-While Chase Ultimate Rewards and Starwood Preferred Guest are also a way to rack up British Airways Avios, I generally wouldn’t recommend transferring from them unless you just need to top off an account for an award.
+While Chase Ultimate Rewards and Marriott Bonvoy Rewards are also a way to rack up British Airways Avios, I generally wouldn’t recommend transferring from them unless you just need to top off an account for an award.
 There are typically much better uses of those points currencies.